 Most of the residence titles above mentioned are only given for certain reasons laid down in the German residence act.
 The German residence act divides these reasons into different groups.
 There are the family reasons to get a residence title, there are international-law, humanitarian or political reasons to get a residence title, there are reasons to come to Germany to work here or to establish a company and there are reasons to study or to go to school in Germany.

 With many years of experience in immigration law we provide advice or representation on any immigration problems.
 Especially the issuance or the renewal of residence titles is the subject of our activity.
 If for example the foreign spouse of a German national or a foreigner residing in Germany wants to come to Germany to live with his spouse (family or spouse reunion) and the embassy and/or the local immigration office (“Ausländerbehörde”) rejects the application, we can help to force the embassy or the local immigration office to grant the residence title.
 However, other family members may also be eligible for the right of family reunions, as for example the foreign children or the foreign parents of the foreigner or the German national living in Germany.

-Of course, we also help students, employees or self-employed persons with the issuance and the renewal of any kind of German residence permits or schengen visa.
+Of course, we also help students, employees, self-employed persons and investors/entrepreneurs with the issuance and the renewal of any kind of German residence permits or schengen visa.
 Of course, we also support foreign or German companies in bringing foreign workers to Germany.
 We can also support foreign artists and foreign sportsmen, who plan short or a long-term stays in Germany in an unbureaucratic and professional manner.

 We have already been able to obtain a right of residence in Germany for citizens of many foreign countries, e. g.
 USA, Brazil, Egypt, Algeria, China, India, Lebanon, Morocco, Philippines, Russia, Syria, Tunesia, Turkey, Ukraine, Belarus, Cambodia, Australia, etc.